For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 GOLDEN-TAILED PARROTLET (Touit surdus)

-BLUE-HEADED PARROT (REICHENOW'S) (Pionus menstruus reichenowi) – This particular species is restricted to the Atlantic forest [E]
+BLUE-HEADED PARROT (REICHENOW'S) (Pionus menstruus reichenowi) [E]

 SCALY-HEADED PARROT (Pionus maximiliani)